keijack/python-simple-http-server/README.md

 ## Change log

+### Version 0.1.2 2018-10-28

+1, You can return a `StaticFile` in the controller function, the response will read the file content and write it to output stream.
+2, Add a default `/favicon.ico`.
+3, Fix some `utf-8` encoding bug for python 2.7.

 ### Version 0.1.1 2018-10-26

 1, You can post JSON in a request body now.
-2, request.body will be the raw data which is byte array in python 3.6 and origianl string in python 2.7 now.
+2, `request.body` will be the raw data which is byte array in python 3.6 and origianl string in python 2.7 now.

 ### Version 0.1.0 2018-10-23